Jenonen-Labs/Jenonen-Labs.github.io/README.md

-This is acting an official website and a way for me to learn more HTML/CSS.
+This is an official website of the "JENONEN" brand and a way for me to learn more HTML/CSS.